-When it comes to designing a successful email marketing strategy for 2016, there are two very important reasons to incorporate responsive design.
+When it comes to designing a successful email marketing strategy, there are two very important reasons to incorporate responsive design.

 Reason #1 – over 50% of people use their mobile phones to check email*.